BME-SolarBoatTeam/sbt-documents/README.md

 These documents provide comprehensive information about the architecture, setup, development workflows, and requirements for the project.
 Refer to the specific guides when working on front-end or back-end components.

-## Contributing to Documentation

-If you'd like to contribute to or update this documentation, please follow the project's contribution guidelines and submit your changes through the established workflow.

 ---

 *Last updated: April 2025*